jfalxa/wchooks/README.md

 ### onRendered

-This hook behaves exactly the same as onUpdated except it runs the callback only after an update is finally rendered to the DOM
+This hook behaves exactly the same as onUpdated except it runs the callback only after an update is finally rendered to the DOM.

 ```typescript
 function onRendered(callback: LifeCycleCallbackWithClear, deps?: Deps): void;